blbadger/blbadger.github.io/gpu-server.md

 I should mention one more unexpected cause of stalled training: running `watch -n0.1 nvidia-smi` during training leads to hung CPU threads and frozen memory transfer to one or more GPUs, apparently somewhat randomly.
 Running the command also leads to significantly slower training, especially when more than one GPU is used: there is a 15% performance drop when all four GPUs are running at full tilt (although only a ~5% drop for one GPU).
 These bad behaviours are not observed in my experience for consumer grade hardware (RTX 3060 with i7-12700F) and it is curious why they would manifest here.
 A simple test to see if this was caused by the NVlink system would be to remove all GPUs save one and repeat the same training runs with `nvidia-smi` running concurrently, but I will not be doing this as removing and replacing SXM2 modules is a pain.

+As a final note, `python3 -m torch.distributed.launch` is a legacy DDP launcher, and I prefer `torchrun` as it is easier and slightly more performant to work with.

 ### Performance

 Now we can test the performance.
 Happily it is very good!
 Depending on the workload, each V100 is between two and four times faster than my RTX 3060.
 The exact difference depends somewhat on the task at hand, and appears to mostly be the result of the difference in memory between these GPUs: the 3060 uses GDDR6 (fast clock, low bandwidth) and the V100 uses HBM2 (slower clock, large bandwidth).
 Thus for models with small weight matrices the 3060 is more suited, but for larger models the V100's HBM2 becomes far superior.
 In my tests on a 2048-model dimensional [language mixer](https://blbadger.github.io/smaller-lms.html), a mixed precision training run with the 3060 took 880 seconds, whereas the V100 took 306.
 The ~3x speedp seems typical of medium-sized models for mixed precision training.